mmatschiner/tutorials/ml_phylogeny_inference/README.md

 * Scroll back up to the beginning of the IQ-TREE help text.
 Close to the top, you'll see that IQ-TREE could be started as easily as this:

 		iqtree -s alignment
-	Here, "alignment" and would have to be replaced with the actual file name of the alignment.
+	Here, "alignment" would need to be replaced with the actual file name of the alignment.

 * So, let's try to run a maximum-likelihood search, first for the 16S sequence data, using the alignment file [`16s_filtered.nex`](data/16s_filtered.nex):

 		iqtree -s 16s_filtered.nex
 As you'll see, this minimalistic choice of options in fact seems to be sufficient.
 IQ-TREE should finish the analysis within 10-30 seconds and present output as shown in the screenshot below.
 <p align="center"><img src="img/iqtree1.png" alt="IQTREE" width="600"></p>
-If you read the top section of the output, you'll see that IQ-TREE has apparently automatically determined the number of CPUs available on your maching and indicates that you could use them all by specifying `-nt AUTO`.
+If you read the top section of the output, you'll see that IQ-TREE has apparently automatically determined the number of CPUs available on your machine and indicates that you could use them all by specifying `-nt AUTO`.
 You'll also see that IQ-TREE has correctly identified the Nexus format of the sequence alignment, and that it reports the proportion of missing data in each sequence.

 * Then, scroll down a little to this section:
 <p align="center"><img src="img/iqtree2.png" alt="IQTREE" width="600"></p>
-Here, you'll see that IQ-TREE has apparently automatically performed a test for the substitution model that best fits the sequence alignment (see tutorial [`substitution_model_selection`](../substitution_model_selection/README.md) for more information on the choice of substitution models).
+Here, you'll see that IQ-TREE has apparently automatically performed a test for the substitution model that best fits the sequence alignment (see tutorial [`substitution_model_selection`](https://github.com/mmatschiner/tutorials/blob/master/substitution_model_selection/README.md) for more information on the choice of substitution models).
 This means that the default setting of IQ-TREE is equivalent to the `-m MFP` option described in the help text ([Kalyaanamoorthy et al. 2017](https://www.nature.com/articles/nmeth.4285)).
 Alternatively, other substitution models could be specified, for example with `-m GTR`, but there is no need to do that; it is very convenient that IQ-TREE does the model selection for us.

 	**Question 1:** Which model has been chosen by IQ-TREE, and based on which criterion? [(see answer)](#q1)